simplefoc/simplefoc.github.io/docs/simplefoc_library/practical/real_time_loop.md

 }
 ```

-However, depending on the application, it might be necessary to run the FOC loop in hard real-time, rather than in the main loop where its execution time might be delayed by othe code.
+However, depending on the application, it might be necessary to run the FOC loop in hard real-time, rather than in the main loop where its execution time might be delayed by other code.
 One very simple way to achieve this is to use the hardware timers of the microcontroller to call the `motor.loopFOC()` and `motor.move()` functions at a fixed frequency.
 But, this requires a bit more advanced knowledge of the microcontroller and its hardware timers, and is usually very specific to the microcontroller family you are using.

 In this guide we will focus on the STM32 and ESP32 families, as they are the most commonly used microcontrollers in the SimpleFOC community.